 - Some common Super Bowl prop bets include: what color Gatorade will be dumped on the winning coach, which song the halftime performer will sing first, how long the national anthem will be and who will win the coin toss.
 Nothing like a Gatorade shower to celebrate a win.

 Futures bets are placed on events before they take place, like a certain team to win the championship or a certain player to win the playoff MVP.

 These bets are often available before the start of a season (or playoffs) and the odds update based on results, injuries, trades etc. until the event is decided.

 Individual sports betting involves one specific outcome either happening or not happening (a win or a loss), but fantasy sports involve building a team of players to compete against other teams of players.
 Those players accumulate fantasy points based on how they perform IRL.

 There are various ways to participate in fantasy sports, most commonly by drafting a team that competes across an entire season.
-(Much like your .)
+(Much like your Fantasy Bachelor Draft.)
 But there are also daily fantasy sports (DFS), where the group of players you select only competes for a single game.